abaez/docker-starbound/README.md

 If you want to have the docker container running automagically on your machine, then this is the place to go.

-All you need to do is first copy to your systemd service directory and do a quick `daemon-reload`.
+What you need to do is first copy to your systemd service directory and do a quick `daemon-reload` for every change you do to the unit file.

 ```
 sudo cp <docker-shout source>/starbound.service /usr/lib/systemd/system
 sudo systemctl daemon-reload
 ```

-Finally, you can append to your systemd setup by giving the port you desire for the service to run under.
+You don't need to declare the user, since it uses the default user of the running service.
+However, if you want to be specific, you can always change the user by replacing `%u`, on **line 7** with your user, in the unit file.

+Next, unless you want the volume configuration auto mounted to `/srv/starbound`, change the volume location to whatever desire you may have.

+Also, don't forget to change username and password for steam on **line 14**

+Finally update your systemd daemon and enable starbound:

 ```
+sudo systemctl daemon-reload
 sudo systemctl enable starbound
 ```

-You don't need to declare the user, since it uses the default user of the running service.
-However, if you want to be specific, you can always change the user by replacing `%u`, on line 8 with your user, in the unit file.

-Lastly, unless you want the volume configuration auto mounted to `/srv/starbound`, change the volume location to whatever desire you may have.

 ### LICENSE